opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 **Note:** in theory, there should be no need to kill and restart ONOS.
-However, while ONOS supports reloading apps with a modified one, the version of ONOS used in this tutorial (2.2.0, the most recent at the time of writing) does not support reloading *pipeconf behavior classes*, as the old classes will still be used.
+However, while ONOS supports reloading apps with a modified one, the version of ONOS used in this tutorial (2.2.1, the most recent Long Term Support release at the time of writing) does not support reloading *pipeconf behavior classes*, as the old classes will still be used.
 For this reason, to reload a modified version of `InterpreterImpl.java`, you need to kill ONOS first.

 #### Flow rules and groups